 Ecommerce retail sales have been steadily increasing over the years, especially in the United States.
 This is great news for American retailers; it points to a bright future with ample opportunity for growth.
 But what about ecommerce opportunities just north of the border?

 While American retailers can find success domestically, the benefits of expanding your operations into Canadian ecommerce markets should not be ignored.
-Learn more about the ecommerce opportunities in Canada, and some of the unique challenges that American retailers may face when expanding their operations.
+Learn more about order fulfillment and shipping from Canada, and some of the unique challenges that American retailers may face when expanding their operations.

 The Canadian ecommerce market is full of potential for small to medium American ecommerce companies looking to scale.
 In 2019, Canadian ecommerce revenue in 2019 was just over USD $25 billion, and by 2024, that number is projected to grow to more than USD $36 billion.